Chapter 12.04

 A. The application for the permit required in this chapter shall be in writing and addressed to and filed with the city engineer or building inspector.
 It shall state clearly the nature, extent, and location of the excavation proposed to be made, and the purpose for which the same is to be made.
 When the applicant has complied with this chapter, the city engineer or building inspector shall issue the permit.

-B. Such permit shall set forth the time for the completing of the work of refilling the same.
-The time for such commencement and such completion may be extended by the city council only upon good cause shown for such extension.
+B. Such permit shall set forth the time for the completing of the work.
+The time for such commencement and such completion may be extended by the city engineer only upon good cause shown for such extension.
 (Ord.
+2025 § 2, 2023; Ord.
 601 § II(5), 1982; Ord.
 589 § II(28)(b), 1981; Ord.
 41, 1955; Ord.
 1, 1954; prior code § 10-202)

 12.04.030 Applicant to pay cost of resurfacing.

-All applications for a street opening permit shall pay to the city, as provided in SMC 12.04.010, sufficient moneys to defray the cost of resurfacing such excavations in accordance with the schedule of prices on file at City Hall.
+All applications for a street excavation permit shall pay to the city, as provided in SMC 12.04.010, and if work requiring an excavation permit is begun without a permit, application fee shall be doubled as a penalty and to compensate for the extra staff time involved in inspecting completed or partially completed work.
 (Ord.
+2025 § 2, 2023; Ord.
 1044 § 2 (Att.
 B), 2017; Ord.
 1, 1954; prior code § 10-204)

 12.04.040 Report of permits to street superintendent – Collection of resurfacing costs.